wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-device-failover-disaster-recovery.md

 1. Take cloud snapshots of all the volumes in your device.

 1. Reset your device to factory defaults.
-Follow the detailed instructions in [how to reset a StorSimple device to factory default settings](storsimple-manage-device-controller.md#reset-the-device-to-factory-default-settings).
+Follow the detailed instructions in [how to reset a StorSimple device to factory default <!-- deleted by customization settings](/documentation/articles/storsimple-manage-device-controller#reset-the-device-to-factory-default-settings) --><!-- keep by customization: begin --> settings](https://msdn.microsoft.com/zh-cn/library/dn772373.aspx) <!-- keep by customization: end -->.

 1. Configure your device and register it again with your StorSimple Manager service.